atomjump/loop-server/README.md

 1. /server directory.
 Replace atomjump with your own domain, and put any relevant files into your Apache 'sites available' setup.
 You may need to restart Apache.

 2. /config/configORIGINAL.json.
 Copy to config/config.json.
 Replace the options with your own accounts and paths.
+Copy /config/messagesORIGINAL.json to /config/messages.json.
+Replace these options with your own words or languages.

 3. Create a temporary image upload directory at /images/im